Sergio Padt: Go Ahead Eagles

 For the 2010–11 season, Padt signed a new contract with Ajax and was again sent out on loan, this time to Go Ahead Eagles.
 On 16 August 2010, he made his Eerste Divisie debut for the club in the first league match against Sparta Rotterdam.
 Padt became the first keeper at his start in Deventer.

 Gent

 On 30 June 2011, Padt came to an agreement with AA Gent, and on 6 July, the transfer was completed.
 He signed his contract until 2013 on that day.
 On 27 November 2011, he made his official debut in the Belgian Pro League for Gent in the 2–0 victory against RC Genk.

 Groningen

 On 22 June 2014, it was announced that Padt would sign a deal with FC Groningen.
 He helped the Green-White Army win the KNVB Cup in 2014–15 against defending champions PEC Zwolle.
 It was their first major trophy and they qualified for the UEFA Europa League.

 Ludogorets Razgrad

 In early 2021, it was reported that he had signed a pre-contract with the Bulgarian champions Ludogorets Razgrad and joined the club officially on 2 June 2021.

+On 7 September 2026, Padt agreed to a mutual termination of his contract with Ludogorets, after having played 152 matches for the Bulgarian side, during which he achieved 67 clean sheets.